ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `GET /api/2.0/ai/prompts/export`

-Export
+Export the prompt library

-Builds a self-contained, versioned bundle of every saved prompt and folder, ready for &#x60;import-bundle&#x60;.
+Builds a versioned bundle of every prompt and folder in the caller&#39;s library and returns it, with no parameters.
+The bundle is self-contained: it carries its own format version so an older export can still be read back, and it is the input &#x60;POST api/2.0/ai/prompts/import-bundle&#x60; expects.
+This is also the only way to read the whole library at once, since listing is folder-scoped.
+Nothing is changed by the call.

 #### Parameters
 This endpoint does not need any parameter.